aq1018/ez_config/README.md

 projects that may have many a dozen different environments.

-Lastly, if your cretiria in recognizing `production` and `production` environments differs from the default, you can pass in `:production_regex` to specify your own cretieria
+Lastly, if your cretiria in recognizing `production` and `production` environments differs from the default, you can pass in `:production_regex` to specify your own cretieria.
+The example below determins whether to use `production` or `non_production` configurations by checking if current environment ends with `-prod`

 ```ruby
 @config = EzConfig.new({